 In order to maximize the strength of an asset protection plan, one must perform a transfer of personal assets.
-Place cash, real estate and vehicles into a separate legal structures.
+For example, you place cash, real estate and vehicles into a separate legal structures.
 The key is controlling instrument and establishing who and what can benefit from your financial assets when your plan is established.

 Keep in mind, you don’t have to stick with the laws of your own country.
 The United States, for example, is the most litigious country in the world.
 It is the the home 96% of the world’s lawsuits.
-U.S. laws make it very easy for an attorney to get his hands into your pockets.
+That is because U.S. laws make it very easy for an attorney to get his hands into your pockets.
 So, as controversial as it may seem to the uneducated, it is perfectly legal to house money offshore.
-The offshore trust the strongest asset protection tool available today.
+In fact, the offshore trust the strongest asset protection tool available today.

 Tips for Protecting Your Nest Egg

 Tip 1: Lawsuits are the Greatest Wealth Killers.
 Set up an Asset Protection Plan Before You Need It.